Compressed decision problems in hyperbolic groups: Introduction

-The motivating result for this paper is a theorem due to the second author~\cite{Loh06siam}.
+The motivating result for this paper is a theorem due to the second author~\cite[Theorem~4.5]{Loh06siam}.
 Let $F_n$ be the free group on $n$ generators.
 Lohrey gives a polynomial-time algorithm to solve the compressed word problem for $F_n$; in fact this problem is $\Ptime$--complete.
-Building on this, the third author shows in~\cite{Schl06} that the word problems for $\Aut(F_n)$ and $\Out(F_n)$ can be solved in polynomial time.
-Schleimer goes on to show that the compressed word problem for closed surface groups is polynomial time.
+Building on this, the third author shows in~\cite[Theorems~5.2 and~6.1]{Schl06} that the word problems for $\Aut(F_n)$ and $\Out(F_n)$ can be solved in polynomial time and then goes on to show that the compressed word problem for closed surface groups can be solved in polynomial time.
 This also gives a new solution to the word problem in mapping class groups of surfaces.

 This sequence of results closely parallels Dehn's original development, but in the compressed setting.